 After nationals this February I ramped up my conditioning for few months.
-I committed to a regular training schedule at the gym – mainly focusing on my two biggest weaknesses – one arm lock-offs and contact strength.
+I committed to a regular training schedule at the gym – mainly focusing two biggest weaknesses – one arm lock-offs and contact strength.
 As expected, I got stronger, but it turned out that was only the beginning of the progression process.
-I then had to learn how to be confident in moves that used to be heinous!
+I then had to learn how to be confident in moves that had been previously heinous!

 Lesson #1 – Erase preconceived limitations of your abilities

 After about two weeks of working on it, locking off on overhangs became physically possible.
 Yet after years, almost my entire climbing career, of relying on power or my lower body and core to lock-off, I had conditioned myself mentally to only try that move as a last resort, thinking I would most likely fall.

 It took conscious effort to engage the muscles in my back that were previously underdeveloped and trust that I would be able to hold my self close to the wall.
 I actually started talking to myself :

 “Yes, you can hold this.”
 Engage shoulder.
 Core tight, Push with the foot.
 Release other hand and latch the next hold.